jwodder/query-issues/README.md

 issues thus fetched are then added or (for closed issues) removed from the database as appropriate.

+When querying issues, the first 10 (by default) labels are retrieved for each issue.
+If any issue has more than this many labels, the remaining labels are queried in batches at this point.

 `update-issues` logs to stderr the number of repositories fetched (including how many had open issues), the number of open issues fetched, the numbers of repositories & issues in the database that were added/modified/removed, the